sovan92/LeetCodePractice/SQL/sqlnotes.md

 - select disctinct title from films order by release_year  - Why it doesn't doesn't work 1. release_year is not there in select .
 - Update Movie set colum = 'Alpha' where colum = 'beta' . - Don't miss where , most sql vendors won't allow to do it.
 - truncate table_name - No table data .
 So you you delete the table and recreate it.
 - drop table tablename - No logs nothing .
 All table done.
+- drop database databasename - all database gone.